jeffkamo/jsdom-use-case/README.md

 The app.js file does two things:

-1. Exports an instance of the SDK server module that is configured to run app.js
+1. Creates server instance using the SDK server module
-2. Defines the front-end JS application that the server will render
+2. Creates a front-end JS application that the server will render

 The app.js file is packaged with Webpack to be distributed to an AWS Lambda.